Investigating Institutional Investors Decision-Making

 The objective of this research is to test whether the actual decisions made by organisations, as groups of individuals, are influenced by a wider set of factors, such as emotions, human psychology, company culture, corporate politics and conflicts of interest.
 This could provide a better tool kit for actuaries and other professionals in managing risks and making financial projections for these organisations.

+The expected output of this research is to explicitly draw out some of the key assumptions made about how institutions should behave rationally in certain scenarios and then test their validity.
+Practical recommendations will then be produced which actuarial investment practitioners could use in their work.
 The research team have now produced a literature review which aims to better understand the relatively unexplored field of investment decisions made by pension fund trustees and identify future avenues of further exploration.
 This paper starts by setting out the landscape in which pension fund trustees operate and make their decisions, followed by a literature review of the behavioural finance research applicable to similar situations.

 If you want more information about our research programmes please contact the IFoA Actuarial Research Centre:

 Filter or search events